dynamsoft-docs/capture-vision-docs/parameters/reference/label-recognizer-task-settings/confusable-characters-path.md

 # ConfusableCharactersPath

-The parameter `ConfusableCharactersPath` sets the path to the .data file containing characters features for confusable characters telling.
+The parameter `ConfusableCharactersPath` sets the path to the .data file of the confusable characters.

 ## Example